-This article covers how to protect your Mac with Sophos Home after installing or upgrading you Mac to macOS 11 Big Sur.
+This article covers how to protect your Mac with Sophos Home after installing or upgrading macOS 11 Big Sur.

 The installation/upgrade process involves 4 steps:

-You may need to check Security and Privacy to ensure there is nothing pending to be allowed
+You can need to check Security and Privacy to ensure there is nothing pending to be allowed:

 You are looking for this: (click on the images to see them in full size)